TURKEY SAUSAGE FRITTATA

 This recipe is not only easy and delicious for breakfast, brunch or dinner, but by making it ahead of time, it provides easy meals for another day.
 It can be hard to find a plan-approved turkey or chicken sausage that doesn’t have even a touch of pure cane sugar (like 2% or less for the entire package).
-As long as it is a minimal ingredient and the serving size yields 1 or 2 sugars per serving, you will be fine.
-This recipe has been modified from one on Dr. Mark Hyman’s website.
-Serve with a couple slices of tomato, a 1 cup salad or 1/2 cup cooked vegetable, and you have a complete meal.
+As long as it is a very minimal ingredient you will be fine.
+This recipe, modified from Dr. Mark Hyman’s website, makes 5 servings.
+One serving covers your protein, fat and 1/2 cup cooked vegetable.
+Serve with a couple slices of tomato, a 1 cup salad or 1/2 cup cooked vegetable, and fruit and you have a complete meal.

-1 Tbs Kerry Gold butter (can add more if needed)
+- 1 Tbsp Kerry Gold butter (can add more if needed)

-Himalayan sea salt and fresh ground pepper, to taste
+- Pink Himalayan salt and fresh ground pepper, to taste

 Preheat oven to 400ºF.
 Bring a pan of water to a boil.
 Add broccoli florets and cook 2 minutes.
 Drain well and chop into smaller pieces.